username123115/ctfWriteups/picoCTFAllRev/2021/powershelly/README.md

 The script isn't too hard to read, but I don't have a way to run it on my system, so the first thing I did was setup an environment to run.

-I did this by pulling a powershell image and running it in docker
+I did this by pulling a Powershell image and running it in docker

 ```
 docker container run -it --rm -v=./:/stuff mcr.microsoft.com/powershell